Board game enthusiast Jānis' TOP 10

 Highest on my list of games released last year is The Wolves, a wolf-themed territory control game.

-Just like the aforementioned Flamecraft, I only bought The Wolves at the Spiel in Essen.
+Just like Flamecraft above, I only bought The Wolves at the Spiel in Essen.
 Also, I bought this game by giving up the Flamecraft deluxe components - I originally planned to take everything for the cute dragon game, but in the end I decided that it would be better to get another game for the same price, and not some small game, but the standard "Ticket to Ride” size box game.

 Each of the players represents one wolf clan that wants to control specific regions of the map at the respective moments.
 During your turn you can move your wolves, build your dens, attract new wolves to your pack, hunt and sometimes even lure other wolves into your pack.